-- The first group are inward spiritual disciplines which enhance critical thinking.
-There are three articles in this category which help promote sound thinking.
-First is Rational thinking, which summarizes how argument is used to sell things.
+- The first group of inward spiritual disciplines enhances critical thinking.
+Three articles in this category help promote sound thinking.
+First is Rational thinking, which summarizes how the argument is used to sell things.
 The 10 Common Logical Fallacies help us spot the common misuse of argument and logic.
 The last module is the Spiritual Axioms, which outlines the way to avoid common pitfalls on the path.

 - The second major group of tools is the progressions of seated and moving meditation.
-Seated meditation is the heart of the spiritual practice.
-This includes a range from basic Mindfulness Meditation through Japa Meditation and more advanced Siddhis of Patanjali.
+Seated meditation is the heart of spiritual practice.
+It includes a range from basic Mindfulness Meditation through Japa Meditation and more advanced Siddhis of Patanjali.

 The practice of moving meditation helps us strengthen the mind-body connection.
 It is also an important key to our health and wellness.
-This progression includes several methods of energy collection, like Forest Bathing, Qigong, and Tai Chi.
+This progression includes several energy collection methods, like Forest Bathing, Qigong, and Tai Chi.

-- The third group of tools is are for expanding and exploring awareness.
-This progression includes a range of processes, from Observational Skills, Lucid dreaming, the Shamanic Journey and Guided Meditation, to Third-Eye Awakening and Exploring Memories.
+- The third group of tools is for expanding and exploring awareness.
+This progression includes a range of processes, from Observational Skills, Lucid dreaming, the Shamanic Journey, and Guided Meditation to Third-Eye Awakening and Exploring Memories.

 - The fourth group is the natural healing practices.
-This branch includes healing modalities, such as Pe Jet, Reiki, and Shiatsu.
+This branch includes healing modalities like Pe Jet, Reiki, and Shiatsu.

-If you can choose which inward and outward spiritual disciplines you can practice, choose those that are not attached to a religion.
+If you can choose which inward and outward spiritual disciplines you can practice, choose those not attached to a religion.
 Choose tools, not dogma.
-You need tools which open the doors to higher states of consciousness and enhance your rational thinking abilities.
+You need tools that open the doors to higher states of consciousness and enhance your rational thinking abilities.
 This is what spiritual exploration is all about.
 These are preferred to those practices which encourage the belief in imaginary friends and enemies.